Coronavirus lockdown: CII urges govt to allow select activities in 'hotspot' areas

 All company-run vehicles that get employees of essential services from other districts and states should be allowed to ply with necessary passes, it said.
 "The vehicles should be allowed to ply in all districts of the home state and also to districts of neighboring states, avoiding containment areas," it also said.

-The establishments can be held responsible for violating spatial or sanitary norms but not if someone in the company gets coro
+The establishments can be held responsible for violating spatial or sanitary norms but not if someone in the company gets coronavirus, CII said.
+It needs to be clearly directed from the cen